Hataman Touen

 For about 90 years, the company, started under the name "Manshogama" by the first generation, Mantaro Hataishi, has been actively engaged in the development of new products and technological innovation while carefully preserving and passing on the techniques of the kiln.

-In the 1990s, Masatsugu Shinji, the current president and fourth generation, developed Hina dolls, objets d'art, and perfume bottles.
+In the 1990s, Masatsugu Shinji, the current president and fourth generation, developed hina dolls, objets d'art, and perfume bottles.
 The porcelain's ease of handling and the delicate painting that expresses the beauty of Japan's natural environment made it popular.

 Today, together with his son, Shuji, who is the next-generation leader of the company, he is working hard to create a new generation of Nabeshima ware, actively collaborating with famous companies such as BEAMS and NIKE, and pursuing a new "aesthetic sense" that is in line with the times.